 - Rutherford Beach->13 out of 30 days tested (43.3%)

-The Louisiana Department of Health keeps up a progressing Beach Monitoring Program, testing water at different beaches to determine whether water quality meets the Environmental Protection Agency (EPA) guidelines.
+The Louisiana Department of Health maintains a progressing Beach Monitoring Program, testing water at different beaches to determine whether water quality meets the Environmental Protection Agency (EPA) guidelines.
 The tests are conducted from April to October when warmer water temperatures can increase bacteria.

 Maine: 31 of 63 beach sites sampled were potentially unsafe for at least one day in 2019.

-Many other beach sites in the state with many potentially unsafe days:
+Many other beach sites in the state have many potentially unsafe days:

 - Goose Rocks Beach-> 12 out of 27 days tested (44.4%)